UBC-MDS/easymlr/README.md

 - Feature selection: This will remove redundant features based on the forward selection.

 ## Relevance to the R Ecosystem
-To our knowledge, there is no general-purpose library for performing the above task together in the Python ecosystem.
+To our knowledge, there is no general-purpose library for performing the above task together in the R ecosystem.

 ## Dependencies